 Firmly entrenched in the number one position, the US company Caterpillar continues to dominate the industry, taking a massive 16.4% of the market share in 2017.
 With sales of 26,637 million USD, it performs strongly in both the domestic market and overseas.

-Offering a broad selection of products which are suitable for a wide range of applications, Caterpillar's combination of innovation and continuous improvement, coupled with their formidable reputation, ensure they continue to be a key player in the heavy equipment manufacturing sector.
+Offering a broad selection of products that are suitable for a wide range of applications, Caterpillar's combination of innovation and continuous improvement, coupled with its formidable reputation, ensures they continue to be a key player in the heavy equipment manufacturing sector.
 The improvement in the US economy in recent years could also be a factor in Caterpillar's continued success.